German Club, Sydney: Closure

-With the outbreak of the First World War, the future of the German Club was uncertain, with many members leaving or being interned.
+With the outbreak of World War I, the future of the German Club was uncertain, with many members leaving or being interned.
 In November 1914, the club was thoroughly searched by Police who noted that "In no instance, was anything discovered to cause it to be thought that these clubs were being used for purposes inimical to national interests."
 With the Australian German community facing great strain with the outbreak of war and rising anti-German sentiment, the club resolved to establish a small fund "for the use of distressed Germans in New South Wales."
 Meanwhile, in Parliament the Premier, William Holman, was asked on 13 November 1914 whether it was his government's intention to revoke the licenses of the various German clubs in Sydney.
 Holman replied it was not and, in any case, he "was not in favor or an attitude of unnecessary hostility being adopted to German residents."

 On 13 May 1915, the Secretary of the German Club notified the Inspector-General of Police, James Mitchell, that it was the club's intention to voluntarily close given the heightened threat of damage and violence with Anti-German sentiment rising in Sydney following the sinking of the RMS Lusitania on 7 May.
 This did not deter attention from the club, however, because as the war developed so did anti-German hatred continue to grow within the city.
 Thus attention continued to be given by the public and the press to anything remotely German within the city.
 The Mirror of Australia on 10 October 1915, in a similar vein, reported that the German club premises were being used to house Germans who had been rejected from other hotels within the city: "Why should the members of these institutions be permitted the slightest consideration whilst their countrymen are committing outrages in the highways and byways of Europe?".

 On 1 December 1915, the closed club premises were attacked by a mob of soldiers who threw stones, breaking every facade window of the club.
 The mob was shortly after broken up by police, assigned to protect the property from damage.
 One soldier, Private Gordon Robertson, was apprehended by police and charged with malicious damage and riotous behaviour.
 Robertson appeared before Special Magistrate Clarke and was fined £5 for each offence, and ordered to pay £1, 2 shillings, in damages.
 Clarke noted to Robertson that "There is too much of this kind of thing.
 You are a disgrace to the military uniform and a disgrace to Australia."
 Later that month, the club made an application to renew its license, intending to eventually reopen.
 However the Licensing Court refused to entertain such a renewal until after the war.